datafold-dev/datafold/README.rst

   which allows setting up and transforming time series collection data to a more suitable feature state (cf. Koopman operator theory).
 Two interesting transformations are the Diffusion Maps and time-delay embedding series for phase space reconstruction.
-* ``EDMDCV`` allows model parameters (including the transformation model parameters) to be optimized with cross-validation that accounts for time series splittings.
+* ``EDMDCV`` allows model parameters to be optimized with cross-validation splittings that account for the temporal order in time series collections.
 * Data structures to handle point clouds on manifolds (``PCManifold``) and time series collections (``TSCDataFrame``).
 The data structures are used both internally and for model input/outputs.
 In contrast to solutions of found in other projects,